Great Replacement conspiracy theory: Australia

 The media in Australia have covered former Senator Fraser Anning of Queensland and his endorsement of the Great Replacement conspiracy theory.
 In April 2019, Reuters reported how Anning was amplifying replacement theory by suggesting that Muslims would "out-breed us very quickly".
 In May 2019, Anning alleged that white Australians would "fast become a minority" if they did not defend their "ethno-cultural identity".

 New Zealand

+In 2019, an Australian man shot and killed 51 people in Christchurch.
+The attacker was motivated by the Great Replacement conspiracy theory and "white genocide" concept, as well as islamophobia.
+The attacker wrote a 74-page manifesto titled "The Great Replacement" and published it minutes before starting the attack.

 The far right neo-Nazi youth group Action Zealandia has endorsed the Great Replacement theory, alleging that European identity in New Zealand is being threatened by economically driven non-white migration.
 In addition, the group has promoted the pseudohistorical notion that white people settled in New Zealand before the arrival of the indigenous Māori people.
 According to the journalist Marc Daalder, Action Zealandia is the successor to the Dominion Movement, a far right group that ceased its activities following the 2019 Christchurch mosque shootings.